mailsac/mailsac-examples/help/account_management/account_management.rst

 Multiple Named API Keys
 ^^^^^^^^^^^^^^^^^^^^^^^

-For teams, using unique API Keys, can help with access control, monitoring usage, and ensuring a unique API Key in each environment.
+For teams, using unique API Keys, provide access control, monitoring usage, and ensuring a unique API Key in each environment.

 To create a named API key, go to the `API Keys`_ from the Dashboard_.
 Enter a